City style street food are tempting the taste buds at the SS&A’s new outdoor street food and bar precinct.

 “We even have Vietnamese chefs here at the SS&A. American BBQ is a hot topic at the moment.
 Burgers are always on trend, good quality burgers just evolve, and good quality pizza will probably be a popular one.”

-The Welcome to Albury Street Food & Bar will also allow Justin and his team to gain feedback about the styles of cuisine to include inside the venue’s food & beverage precinct once kitchen renovations are completed.
+The Albury Street Food & Bar will also allow Justin and his team to gain feedback about the styles of cuisine to include inside the venue’s food & beverage precinct once kitchen renovations are completed.

 “We’re going to be doing it hard for a good eight months probably while renovations are in effect,” Justin said.